castor-data-binding/castor/src/site/markdown/support/professional-services.md

 * XML data binding frameworks
 * Spring

-in general and Castor JDO and XML in particular.
+in general and Castor XML in particular.
 Above that, we aspire to support clients in their focus to integrate such frameworks into their enterprise computing platforms